yosshi2685/Evade-Script/README.md

 # 🌟 ABOUT

-Overpowered Evade Script is a powerful script for the Evade game that allows you to play with a new experience.
-This script supports a variety of features, including auto farm.
+A very overpowered Evade script that allows you to play this game with differently impression.
+As you can see, the script supports a large number of functions, one of them is Money Auto Farm, it will automatically farm for you money!

 ---